If you’ve been following along, you know that I left running a million dollar consulting firm to try my hand in building and selling my own products.

 It was a year of firsts for me.
 But truthfully, the most sweeping change was that — for the first time ever — someone I didn’t know paid me without me sending an invoice first.

-But enough of last year.
-This post is about this year, 2013, and what I learned and the takeaways I want to share with you.
+But enough about 2012.
+This post is about 2013, and what I learned, and the takeaways I want to share with you.

 I resisted the urge to expand my audience.